cl-tud/standpoint-owl2/README.md

 # Standpoint-Reasoning Plugin for Protégé

+**NOTE: The plugin has been discontinued for now.
+Please use the command-line tool from branch "standalone".**

 ## Description
 A reasoner plugin for Protégé 5.0 implementing standpoint reasoning.
 The goal is to write a reasoner plugin which acts as a wrapper for a usual DL reasoner (e.g. HermiT).
 It should parse special annotation properties simulating the syntax of standpoint logic, translate them to standard SROIQ,